uwdata/mosaic/docs/api/vgplot/marks.md

 ## Heatmap

-The `heatmap` mark is a raster mark with default options for accurate smoothing of density estimates.
+The `heatmap` mark is a raster mark with default options for accurate density estimation via smoothing.
 The _bandwidth_ (`20`), _interpolate_ (`"linear"`), and _pixelSize_ (`2`) options are set to produce smoothed density heatmaps.
 For all supported options, see the [`raster`](#raster) mark.